Jocelyn Pook: Career

-As a solo recording artist, Pook released several albums, including Deluge (Virgin Records 1997), Flood (Virgin Records 1999) and Untold Things (RealWorld Records 2001 - 2013).
-These also featured several singers she works regularly with, notably Melanie Pappenheim with whom she has collaborated with on many projects.
+As a solo recording artist, Pook released several albums, including Deluge (Virgin Records 1997), Flood (Virgin Records 1999) and Untold Things (RealWorld Records 2001 – 2013).
+These also featured several singers she works regularly with, notably Melanie Pappenheim with whom she has collaborated on many projects.

 Her career as a film composer took off when Stanley Kubrick heard her album Deluge and asked her to score his film Eyes Wide Shut.
-The piece “Masked Ball”, which incorporates a fragment of an Orthodox Liturgy played backwards and lyrics sung (or chanted) in Romanian, underscored the masked ball sequence.
+The piece “Masked Ball”, which incorporated a fragment of an Orthodox Liturgy played backwards and lyrics sung (or chanted) in Romanian, underscored the masked ball sequence.
 Pook's score for Eyes Wide Shut received a Chicago Film Award and a Golden Globe nomination.

 Pook's score to Michael Radford's film The Merchant of Venice with Al Pacino featured countertenor Andreas Scholl and was nominated for a Classical Brit Award.
 Other notable film scores include Brick Lane (Dir: Sarah Gavron), Heidi (Dir: Paul Marcus), Time Out (L’Emploi Du Temps, Dir: Laurent Cantet), Julio Medem's Caótica Ana and Room in Rome, and a piece for the soundtrack to Gangs of New York directed by Martin Scorsese.

 In 2018, she composed the soundtrack for The Wife starring Glenn Close, Jonathan Pryce and Christian Slater, which won the 2019 Music & Sound Award for Best Original Composition in a Feature Film.

 Pook was nominated for a BAFTA for her score for Channel 4's The Government Inspector and, in April 2018, she won a BAFTA for her music for the 2017 TV film version of King Charles III (Dir: Rupert Gould).
 She wrote the score for Netflix documentary series The Staircase directed by Jean-Xavier Lestrade.

 Pook wrote several concert, music theatre and opera pieces as well as touring with "The Jocelyn Pook Ensemble".